cuprous-au/onion-firmware-source/README.md

 **Not recommended for beginners**

+> Note that when using Ubuntu, 18.04 is required.
+Using a later version will not build.

 Procedure to setup the build system on a Ubuntu Linux System:

 1. Setup Linux environment by installing the required packages: